open-policy-agent/npm-opa-wasm/examples/nodejs-ts-app/README.md

 npm run build
 ```

-Note to Windows users using a PowerShell terminal: the way that PowerShell
+## Note to Windows users using a PowerShell terminal
+The way that PowerShell
 escapes characters is different from Bash.
 See
 [this](https://github.com/open-policy-agent/opa/issues/3953) for more
 information.
-In order to run this example in Windows, use double quotes
+In order to run this example in Windows, use double
-when using the opa comand to build:
+quotes when using the opa comand to build:

 ```
 opa build -t wasm -e "example/hello" ./example.rego && tar xzf ./bundle.tar.gz /policy.wasm